leesolutions/marionette/README.md

 master and executes puppet runs on demand.
 Marionette uses fast and lightweight 0MQ <http://zeromq.org> messaging system.

+From version 0.0.8 onward, use puppet agent for puppet runs From version 0.0.7 onward, talk replaces send and receive.
 From version 0.0.7 onward, marionette reconnects after n-poll attempts (10 by default).
 From version 0.0.6 onward, marionette polls before receives.